 - Was the viceroy of Kasi before becoming king of Magadha.

-- Capital was at Girivaraja.
+- The capital was at Girivaraja.

 - Later shifted the capital to Vaishali.

 - Son of Sisunaga.
+Also known as Kakavarna.

 - Kalasoka shifted the capital to Pataliputra.